-B. All requests for appeal considerations must be submitted in writing to the Title IX Coordinator or Co-coordinator if a student or if an employee to the Office of Human Resources within five college days of the date of the final written notice.
+B. All requests for appeal considerations must be submitted in writing to the Title IX Coordinator if a student or if an employee to the Office of Human Resources within five college days of the date of the final written notice.